mythical-munchies/mythicalMunchies/README.md

 3. You will also want to copy .env.example as a .env file, but with your key values. cp .env.example .env

-4. Within this terminal and run either of these command groups: (TO REVIEW)
+4. Within this terminal and run either of these command groups:
-  - Individual commands (must run in order):
+  - Individual commands (must run in order) in package.json
-          ---TBD

 You can also elect to run npm run rebuild as that is a custom script within package.json to run all of the above commands in order.
 This is found at line 14 in in backend/package.json.
  -- npm run rebuild